RasaHQ/rasa-nlu-examples/docs/docs/meta/printer.md

   epochs: 100
 ```

-When you now interactive with a trained NLU model from the terminal you should see pretty output appear in
+When you now interact with your model via `rasa shell` you will see pretty information appear about the state
-the terminal.
-It should look look the output below.
+of the `Message` object.
+It might look something like this;

 <style>